Barren Island, Brooklyn: Airport and park use

-The pilot Paul Rizzo opened the privately-operated Barren Island Airport in 1927.
+The pilot Paul Rizzo opened the privately operated Barren Island Airport in 1927.
 The next year, the city's aeronautic engineer Clarence Chamberlin chose Barren Island as the site for the city's new municipal airport, which would become Floyd Bennett Field.
 The New York City Department of Docks was in charge of constructing the Barren Island Airport.
 A contract for the airport's construction, awarded in May 1928, entailed filling in or leveling 4,450,000 yd3 of soil across a 350 acre parcel.
 Sand from Jamaica Bay was used to connect Barren Island and adjacent islands, as well as raise the site to 16 ft above the high-tide mark.
 A subsequent contract involved filling in an extra 833000 yd3 of land.
-Floyd Bennett Field was formally completed in 1931, upon which about 400 people still lived on the island.
+Floyd Bennett Field was formally completed in 1931, at which time about 400 people still lived on the island.

 In 1935, the city acquired 1822 acre, including the entire island west of Flatbush Avenue, for Robert Moses's expansion of Marine Park.
 Early the following year, Moses attempted to evict the remaining Barren Island residents, but they simply moved to a still-occupied portion of the island.
 At the time, twenty-five people lived on a 90 acre spit at the southern end of the island.
 When the Marine Parkway Bridge to the Rockaways and Jacob Riis Park was completed in 1937, Flatbush Avenue was extended across Barren Island to connect with the bridge, and Barren Island was no longer isolated from the rest of the city.

 Bennett Field was taken over by the United States Navy in 1941 and converted to Naval Air Station New York.
 The next year, the Navy expanded the airport's facilities to the southern tip of Barren Island, forcing the former island's last residents to move out.
 During its wartime upgrade of Bennett Field, the Navy burned and cleared all remaining structures on Barren Island, and eliminated its original landscape.
 No trace of the community remains, as Barren Island had been totally subsumed by Bennett Field.
 In 1972, Bennett Field was turned over to the National Park Service as part of the Gateway National Recreation Area's Jamaica Bay Unit.

 In the 1950s, Moses expanded the former island, by then a peninsula, to the west using garbage covered by topsoil.
 The layer of soil later eroded, and by the 2010s, garbage could be seen on the coast during low tide.
 The coast contains many exposed broken glass bottles and other non-biodegradable material, and as such, the site has been used for beachcombing.
 In August 2020, the National Park Service announced that Dead Horse Bay would be closed indefinitely because of the presence of radiological contamination.
 The contamination was identified as having come from two deck markers, though the risk of radiological exposure was considered low.